 - By car:

-- By train: you can take advantage of the nice weekend trip plans Deutsche Bahn offers to visit Rothenburg over a weekend for as low as 13.6 EUR (if you are a group of 5);
+- By train: take advantage of the nice weekend trip plans Deutsche Bahn offers for as low as 13.5 EUR (if you are a group of 5);

 - By bus: Flixbus offers routes between the main cities in Germany and medium towns, it is worth checking if you are travelling alone and on the budget.